 Paraphrasing an old saying, “electronic systems cannot exist by semiconductors alone.”
 Virtually every electronic system requires passive components, primarily resistors and capacitors.
 Although passive components do not change as rapidly as their active semiconductor cousins, nevertheless, there has been a gradual change in passive components.
 Probably the biggest recent innovation with resistors and capacitors is their availability with surface-mount interconnections.

 Flat thick and thin film chip resistors, cylindrical resistors, resistor networks and power resistors are available in surface-mount types that are available from domestic and foreign manufacturers.
 Variable resistors, such as trimming potentiometers are also available as surface-mount components.

-In its Book, “Electronic Passive Components,” ECA (Electronic Components, Assemblies & Materials Association) that is associated with the EIA (Electronic Industries Association) notes that parts have now been standardized.
+In its book, “Electronic Passive Components,” ECA (Electronic Components, Assemblies & Materials Association) — associated with the EIA (Electronic Industries Association) — notes that parts have now been standardized.
 “The parts are robust and withstand the traditional surface-mount process stresses.
 When assembly process stresses are excessive, care should taken to ensure the parts selected are able to withstand the stresses.
 Surface-mount resistors and capacitors have the highest part count on most boards.
-High speed placement equipment minimize this impact by lower the per piece assembly cost.”
+High-speed placement equipment minimize this impact by lower the per piece assembly cost.”

 The articles in this special report are descriptions of various resistors and capacitors and their applications.